Parasitic RF-SQUIDs in superconducting qubits due to wirebonds: Model

 The model agrees excellently with both experiments for the same set of fit parameters (red lines in Figs.~\ref{fig:fit}\textbf{a} and \textbf{b}).
 We note that the data obtained near maxima of the qubit frequency is distorted due to the small detuning of qubit and resonator, and has therefore been omitted from the fits.
 Since the least-squares fit involved 8 free parameters (see App.~\ref{app:fit}), large uncertainties in the fitting values don't allow us to obtain detailed information on the origin of the parasitic junction that gave rise to the \psquid.
 However, the observed hysteresis clearly reveals the \psquid's multi-well potential associated with~\cite{RFSQUIDclarke2006} $\beta_{L,\sq}=2\pi\, L_\mathrm{\sq}\cdot I_{c,\sq}/\Phi_0>1$.
 This places the \psquid\ in the parameter regime of flux-biased phase qubits~\cite{phasequbitmartinis2003,phasequbitmartinis2009,phasequbitlisenfeld2008}.
-Estimating the \psquid's inductance to $L_\sq \approx 0.5\,$nH (see App.~\ref{app:wireinductance}), this corresponds to a critical current of the parasitic junction of $I_\mathrm{c,pSQ}\gtrsim 1\mu$A. Aiming to identify the flawed bond after the sample was warmed up, the bond wire bridges were touched and heavily bent using the micro-manipulator of a bonding station.
+We estimate the possible ranges of \psquid\ parameters by fixing $\beta_{L,\sq}$ to a value of 11.3 which is compatible with the observed hysteresis.
+The restricted fit (see Appendix~\ref{app:wireinductance}) achieves good agreement with the data when $L_\sq$ ranges between $0.1$ and 1.7 nH, corresponding to critical currents of $I_{c,\sq}$ between $80\mu A$ and $20\mu A$ and capacitances $C_{\sq}$ of 30pF to 5 pF.
+While the best-fitting inductance of $L_{\sq}\approx474$ pH is well in accordance with the wirebonds' inductances, the capacitance and critical current of the parasitic junction can not be predicted without exact knowledge of its geometry since it depends strongly on the dielectric material (such as photoresist residual) and its thickness. \\ Aiming to identify the flawed bond after the sample was warmed up, the bond wire bridges were touched and heavily bent using the micro-manipulator of a bonding station.
 However, all bonds appeared stable and did not disconnect easily.
 We note that it has been proposed to utilize the discreteness of RF-SQUID flux states to provide a stable flux-bias source for qubits~\cite{RFSQUIDcastellano2006, rfSQUIDtuning}.\\